emmaculate-exceel/STEGHUB/TOOLING_WEBSITE_INTRO_JENKINS/tooling_website_jenking_104.md

 + Install publish over ssh

 + Configure the project to configure the project to copy artifacts

+---

+---

++ Adding SSH keys

++ Adding SSH configuration credentials

+---

+---

++ Testing configuration if successful or not

+---

+---

++ Send build details over SSH

+---

+---

++ Check the README file for confirmation